 Takeaways on Small Business Cloud Backup Solutions

-Storing all of this onto your local physical drives only can be a huge risk.
-Losing this data to a malfunction or a disastrous event like fire or flood could prove too costly for small enterprises that can’t afford heavy losses like that.
+Small businesses heavily rely on customer data, especially sensitive information like email addresses, phone numbers, and credit card numbers information.
+Storing this data solely on local physical drives can be a huge risk.
+Losing this data to hardware malfunctions or disasters like fire or flooding could prove too costly for small enterprises.